FindMyRecords/app/README.md

 - Results

 This state will be put in a Store, which will be injected in components which need it.
-The store provides Observable data, i.e. the data will be updated in the view when MobX Derivations (Computations...). are performed.
+The store provides Observable data, i.e. the data will be evaluated in the view when MobX Derivations (Computations...) are performed.

 ## Flux pattern